$6.6m Seed Round led by Craft Ventures

 If you’re asking this question, you should re-read this article: because marketing and sales ops are both critical to your business growth and contained within RevOps itself.
 You need all three.

-Keep this in mind when building your tech stack.
-Sales operations vs. revenue operations vs. marketing operations requires its own unique technology.
 Unless you have a way of orchestrating them, you’ll create broken experiences—which defeats part of the purpose of RevOps in the first place.

 Learn more about Default’s RevOps orchestration & automation platform here.